 In many parts of the nation when snow is still on the ground and locating matching mittens is the morning norm, it's hard to think about summer camps.
-Yet, before you know it, the school year ends and families trade snowsuits for swimsuits.
+Yet, before you know it, the school year ends and families trade snowsuits for swimsuits for the summertime.

 If you are considering enrolling your child in summer camp, it's never too early to begin learning about the different types of programs, costs, schedules, and admission procedures.

-When choosing a camp, reputations and word of mouth are meaningful resources; however, a terrific match for one child and family might not be the best match for your child or family.
+When choosing a camp or summer program, reputations and word of mouth are meaningful resources; however, a terrific match for one child and family might not be the best match for your child or family.
 The best advice is to think about your child's interests and temperament, and make a list of camp features that are most important to your family and child.

 Below are some helpful questions parents often ask when gathering information about camps (or, save/print our Choosing a Summer Camp Checklist).
-The list is quite long.
-Highlight several that are most important to you to have answered.
+Since this list is quite long, highlight several summer camp questions that are most important for you to have answered.

 - What are the hours of operation?